averycrespi/vtt-bridge/README.md

 ## Getting Started

 1. Install the VTT Bridge extension.
 (TODO)
-2. Open Dungeon Master's Vault and Roll20 in different tabs.
+2. Open a Dungeon Master's Vault character sheet in one tab.
+You should see yellow <kbd>Roll</kbd> buttons.
+3. Open a Roll20 game in another tab.
+Wait for the game to load.
+4. Click one of the new buttons on the Dungeon Master's Vault character sheet.
+5. Watch your roll appear in Roll20.

 ## Development